section-engineering-education/engineering-education/articles/batch-processing-vs-stream-processing/index.md

 In stream processing, data is processed as soon as it arrives at the storage layer, unlike in batch processing, where you have to wait for data to accumulate.
 The data generated is processed in sub-second timeframes.
 For end-users, data processing occurs in real-time.
 Since this is a stateless operation, data processing only involves a simple calculation or transformation.

 Stream processing queries continuous data stream and detects conditions quickly within a limited time.
-Stream processing systems are fed on actions that happen in real-time such as web pages clicks, sensor readings, e-commerce transactions, social media messages, and more.
+Stream processing systems are fed on actions that happen in real-time such as web page clicks, sensor readings, e-commerce transactions, social media messages, and more.

 ### Batch processing pros and cons